TimoerB/datex2.statefulpush.poc/README.md

 # Getting Started

 This repo is a poc of how the DATEXII Stateful Push webservice can be implemented using WSDL schematics.
-It will provide a SOAP webservice on port 8888.
+It will provide a SOAP webservice on port 8888, and is able to have a minimalistic communication with a DATEX2 SOAP supplier.

 ## Build